serpi90/hadoop-installer/README.md

 ## Runtime

+In the current directory, place a file named `configuration.xml` using `examples/configuration.xml` as a template.

 Run with `java -jar HadoopInstaller.jar [-log:<level>] [-deploy]`

 * -deploy indicates that the software bundles should be uploaded and uncompressed. (else only the configuration files are uploaded)